List of recurring The Simpsons characters: Drederick Tatum

-Drederick Tatum (voiced by Hank Azaria in seasons 2–31; Jay Pharoah in season 33-present) has appeared in several episodes.
+Drederick Tatum (voiced by Hank Azaria from season 2 to 31, Jay Pharoah since season 33) has appeared in several episodes.
 He is a professional boxer and the reigning world heavyweight boxing champion.
 He features prominently in the episode "The Homer They Fall", in which Homer takes up boxing and is lined up as an opponent for Tatum, soon to be released from prison.
 The fight proves one-sided, and Homer is rescued by Moe just as he is about to be knocked unconscious by Tatum.
 Tatum grew up in Springfield, but in "Flaming Moe's" he calls the city "a dump" and says "if you ever see me back there, you know I really [bleeped expletive] up bad."

 The 1984 Olympic gold medalist, he first became world champion after defeating Watson in the heavily promoted "Bout to Knock the Other Guy Out", a fight Homer and his friends watched on his illegal cable hookup.
 He was so feared inside prison, he could stop riots just by telling the rioters to "shut up".
 Tatum also appears in "Bye Bye Nerdie", in which Lisa swabs him with nerd sweat, which forces Nelson Muntz to involuntarily get up and start punching Tatum and give him a wedgie, to little effect.
-A sobbing Nelson tries to apologize but Tatum rolls up his sleeves and declares "you leave me little recourse".
+A sobbing Nelson tries to apologize, begging him not to punch him, but Tatum rolls up his sleeves and declares "you leave me little recourse".

-Tatum is a parody of Mike Tyson, with a high-pitched lisping voice, a menacing demeanor, a criminal record, financial problems, and a tendency to make pseudo-intellectual comments like "I insist that you desist" and "your behavior is unconscionable”, and in one episode, "Highway to Well", he has a tattoo on his face resembling that of Tyson.
+Tatum is a parody of Mike Tyson, with a high-pitched, lisping voice, a menacing demeanor, a criminal record, financial problems, and a tendency to speak in a surprisingly formal manner ("I insist that you desist", "your behavior is unconscionable”).
+In the episode "Highway to Well", he even sports a facial tattoo resembling Tyson's.
 He also has an unscrupulous manager named Lucius Sweet who closely resembles Tyson's promoter and manager Don King.
-Indeed in "The Homer They Fall", Homer notes that Sweet "is as rich and famous as Don King, and looks just like him".
+Indeed, in "The Homer They Fall", Homer notes that Sweet "is as rich and famous as Don King, and looks just like him".
 King and Tyson were asked to appear in the episode, but declined.
 Paul Winfield, who played King in a 1995 Tyson biopic, took the role instead.
-Another episode shows him in the role of a shoe company endorser who is extremely candid when he describes the shoes as "butt-ugly" and follows up stating "My forthrightness is my undoing".
+Another episode shows him in the role of a shoe company endorser who is extremely candid, describing the shoes as "butt-ugly" before ruefully stating "My forthrightness is my undoing".